kimsis/waterdrop-assignment/README.md

 A secret key is used to authorize the api, being the very secure keyword 'secret_key' In the api, it is stored in the .env file, however in the fe it is hardcoded (couldn't get it working with a shared env file)

+A postman collection has been exported, 'waterdrop.postman_collection.json'.
+It contains:

+- GET request for retrieving all dogs
+- GET request for retrieving dogs containing provided name
+- POST request for creating a single dog

 In case of trouble with the docker containers, there is a 'clear-dockers.sh' script, which will stop and clean everything.
 !!!
 DANGER !!!
 It will remove ALL docker containers/volumes/networks/images on the machine.